illescasDaniel/Foundation2/README.md

 - **Protocols**:

-  - **Arithmetic protocols**: NumericArithmetic, BinaryIntegerArithmetic, BinarySignedIntegerArithmetic, BinaryFloatingPointArithmetic, FloatingPointArithmetic.
-The allow you to perform operations with 'generic' types.
+  - **Arithmetic protocols**: that allows yoo to perform arithmetic operations with generic types conforming to these. `NumericArithmetic`, `BinaryIntegerArithmetic`, `BinarySignedIntegerArithmetic`, `BinaryFloatingPointArithmetic`, `FloatingPointArithmetic`.
   -  **Initiable**: `protocol Initiable { init() }`.
 Making a type conform to this protocol allows it to create an instance in generic functions where <`T`: `Initiable`>.